jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 # Coding Was Never the Hard Part

-For a significant portion of my career, we used the Waterfall Model because it was simply the way software was developed at the time.
+For a significant portion of my career, I used the [Waterfall Model](https://en.wikipedia.org/wiki/Waterfall_model) because it was simply the way software was developed at the time.

 We spent enormous amounts of time typing.
 But we were not necessarily typing code.
 We typed requirements documents.
 Design documents.
 Specifications.
 Plans.

-Much of that documentation became obsolete once implementation actually began.
+And much of that documentation became obsolete once implementation actually began.

 The process gave us time to think, which was valuable.
-But we often spent more time thinking about our understanding of the problem than the customer's actual problem.
+But we often spent more time thinking about our understanding of the problem rather than the customer's actual problem.

 We lacked tight feedback loops.

 Sometimes we built robust systems that solved the wrong problem.

-Eventually I started learning more about software design, especially after discovering Design Patterns and architecture principles.
+Eventually I started learning more about software design, especially after discovering [Design Patterns and architecture principles](https://jhumelsine.github.io/table-of-contents#design-patterns-and-architecture).
 That changed how I viewed software development entirely.

 By the end of my career, I probably spent 75% of my time thinking and only 25% typing.

-The real work was never typing syntax.
+The real work was never typing code.
 The real work was:
 - understanding domains,
 - understanding constraints,
 - organizing systems,